ijulele/pinguindocs/docs/source/ftpserver.rst

 .. note::

-Login using username and password we set before
+		Login using username and password that we set before